yuttadhammo/BodhiTimer/README.md

 - uses scroll and fling gestures to set the time
 - set up to three presets on the time chooser

+- displays two animation types: fade in static image (defaults to Bodhi leaf) and animated Zen Enso (brush circle)
+- option to use custom image for fade in

 - option for timer auto-restarting
 - option to set multiple consecutive timers via the "adv" button
 - speech recognition via long-press on clock button (set multiple timers separated by the word "again")

-- displays two animation types: fade in static image (defaults to Bodhi leaf) and animated circle
-- option to use custom image for fade in
-- four themes for the animated circle: three colour themes and a draw in Zen Enso (brush circle)

 - includes different meditation timer sounds (Burmese bell, Tibetan bell, Tibetan singing bowls, Zen gong, and bird song)
 - option to use any ring tone as timer sound
 - option to use custom sound file as timer sound
-- vibration and LED blinking options
 - other apps can start an alarm using a deep link like `bodhi://timer?times=60,120`

 - licensed under the [GPL 3+](https://www.gnu.org/licenses/gpl.html)